aagarwal1996/early_stopping/README.md

 # Early Stopping

-This repository serves as the offical code for using/reproducing experiments and figures from the paper: "The importance of being unbalanced".
+This repository serves as the offical code for using/reproducing experiments and figures from the paper: "The importance of being unbalanced: generalization upper bounds for CART with early stopping".